 - Super Mario Bros.: Bumpties, a species of penguins appearing in the Yoshi's Island and Paper Mario games, are often depicted with long, ducklike bills.
 This◊ artwork from Yoshi's Story, however, makes a Bumpty's beak look ducklike in a different way, by having it almost resemble lips.

-- The website Debate.com has a debate on whether or not penguins actually are ducks.
-"No" is winning, but not by much.
-Those who claim "yes" cite all sorts of reasons why penguins are the same as ducks, most of which involve hilarious Insane Troll Logic.
+- The website Debate.com (sadly defunct now) had a debate on whether or not penguins actually are ducks.
+"No" won, but not by much.
+Those who claimed "yes" cited all sorts of reasons why penguins are the same as ducks, most of which involved hilarious Insane Troll Logic.
 Arguments include: because they evolved similarly, because you can't say otherwise unless you've actually seen a penguin in real life, or even simply because they're both birds.

 - The penguins in Adventure Time are often heard making quacking sounds.
-Of course, the show is set After the End, so they could have sinply mutated.
+Of course, the show is set After the End, so they could have simply mutated.

-- The penguins from the 1934 Disney short Peculiar Penguins have webbed-feet, bills shaped like that of a duck's, and while they are not necessarily making "quacks", their noises sounded closer to that of ducks than penguins.
+- The penguins from the 1934 Disney short Peculiar Penguins have webbed feet and bills shaped like that of a duck's.
+While they don't make actual quacking sounds, their noises sound closer to that of ducks than penguins.